Welcome to the intersection of change management and development workflow automation.

 A highly-scalable versioning machine integrated with your tools.

 The power of an RDBMS.

 No brittle proprietary file system at play here.
-We store all your data in an industry-standard RDBMS, including Oracle, SQL Server, and PostgreSQL.
+Surround stores all your data in an industry-standard RDBMS, including Oracle, SQL Server, and PostgreSQL.
 This lets you leverage your existing database infrastructure and backup strategies, while providing high scalability.
 We've also documented the database for you in case you want to write reports against it.

 Lives in your IDE.

 You may call your IDE "home".
-For you, we have out-of-the-box integration with Visual Studio, Eclipse, Xcode, Adobe products, IntelliJ Idea, and more.
+For you, Surround has out-of-the-box integration with Visual Studio, Eclipse, Xcode, Adobe products, IntelliJ Idea, and more.
 Plus, you can directly access versioned files from Microsoft Office, Windows Explorer, and Mac OS X Finder.

 Works with your other tools.

-From build and diff/merge to fringe IDEs, we work with the tools you use to build great products and get work done.
+From build and diff/merge to fringe IDEs, Surround works with the tools you use to build great products and get work done.

 Our professional services team is always ready to help you with custom tool integrations.